Companion Modules

 }

-class declaration and its companion namespace.
-Consequently, Addable.add
+trait declaration and its companion module.
+Consequently, Addable.add refers

-We should be aware that functions defined in the companion module of a type class cannot be overridden by instances of the associated type class.
-Thus we should only put members into the companion namespace when we do not intend to override them later.
+We should be aware that functions defined in the companion module of a trait cannot be redefined by instances of the associated trait.
+Thus we should only put members into the companion module when we do not intend to redefine them later.